-geometries [array like] An array of polygons or coordinates (see polygons).
+[array_like] An array of polygons or coordinates (see polygons).

-indices [array_like, optional] Indices into the target array where input geometries belong.
+[array_like, optional] Indices into the target array where input geometries belong.
 If provided, both geometries and indices should be 1D and have matching sizes.
 Indices should be in increasing order.
 Missing indices result in a ValueError unless out is provided, in which case the original value in out is kept.

-out [ndarray, optional] An array (with dtype object) to output the geometries into.
+[ndarray, optional] An array (with dtype object) to output the geometries into.

-kwargs For other keyword-only arguments, see the NumPy ufunc docs.
+See NumPy ufunc docs for other keyword arguments.
 Ignored if indices is provided.